dcrodman/archon/README.md

     git clone https://github.com/dcrodman/archon.git && cd archon
     make run

-Archon comes with a small utility for managing accounts, unless you want to run the SQL yourself.
-To add player accounts, just run the tool and follow the prompts:

-    bin/account add

 ### Configuration

 A sensible default configuration is provided for running the server locally, though if you want other players